Growing Tomato Plants

 No Bloom – What Happened?

 Tomato plants that receive fertilizer too high in nitrogen will do a couple of things, none of which are good.
 They may not bloom at all, or they may drop the blossoms before the fruit has set.
-In order to prevent this from happening, use a fertilizer low in nitrogen or one specifically formulated for tomato plants.
+In order to prevent this from happening, use an organic fertilizer low in nitrogen or one specifically formulated for tomato plants.

 Once the plants begin blooming, you may need to hand pollinate, especially if your tomatoes are growing inside a greenhouse where there are no natural pollinators.
 To hand pollinate, you will need a small brush to pick up pollen from one flower and gently transfer it to another.
 Just tip your brush from flower to flower and pretend you are a bee.